-Also remember that, if it was a bee that attacked your dog, the sting will still be found within their body – this will need to be removed as part of the treatment process, which we’ll be discussing shortly.
+Also remember that, if it was a bee that attacked your dog, the sting will still be found within their body – this will need to be removed as part of the treatment process.

 My Dog Was Stung by a Bee on the Paw, and I Can’t Find the Stinger

 The first thing to assess in this instance is to confirm that it was a bee that stung your dog.
 Can you be certain that it was not a wasp, and thus there is no stinger to track down?

 If you’re certain that it was indeed a bee that attacked your dog, look for a red and swollen area on the paw – and a hole the size of a pinprick.
 Recheck your canine companion’s paws, ideally with the aid of a flashlight and a magnifying glass to ensure that the stinger has not lodged itself deeper into the paw pad, and if there’s still no sign skip straight to the treatment.

 My Dog Ate a Bee and Got Stung in the Mouth

 This is potentially the most dangerous place for a dog to be stung.
 The swelling means that they may find their windpipe closing up, making breathing labored and difficult, or they could sting your dog’s tongue.
 This could, in turn, make eating and drinking difficult.
 If a bee or wasp attacks your dog’s throat, that will also leave them feeling extremely uncomfortable.
 If your dog has any kind of oral mishaps involving a flying insect, it’s probably best to consult a professional just to be on the safe side.